threefoldtech/js-sdk/docs/tests/sals/automated_chatflows/test_vdc_dashboard.md

 - Deploy VDC
 - Deploy a Website.
-- Deploy another Website.
+- Deploy another Website in double test.
 - Check that the Website is reachable and certified.
-- Check that deploying another Website deployed successfully.
+- Check that deploying another Website deployed successfully in double test.

 ### test04_cryptpad